amard33p/amard33p.github.io/_posts/2019-12-02-python-celery-seed-to-sprout.md

 ---
-title: "Celery: Seed to Sprout"
+title: "Python Celery: Seed to Sprout"
 layout: post
 excerpt: "Understanding Python Celery from scratch to build a Django REST Framework API. "
 tags:
   - celery
+  - python
   - django-rest-framework
 ---
 We will learn to create a Celery task queue consisting of a chain of long-running tasks from scratch.
 Finally, we will build an API using Django REST Framework which accepts task inputs and then runs the task queue.